 What are Implant Supported Dentures?

-Implant supported dentures are full or partial dentures that are held in place by four or more dental implants.
+Implant supported dentures (also sometimes referred to as hybrid dentures) are full or partial dentures that are held in place by four or more dental implants.
 Implant supported dentures can also be called an implant bridge or hybrid denture.

 The implants are embedded in the jawbone, providing a secure base to hold the denture in place.
 This makes implant supported dentures stronger, more secure, and more comfortable than traditional dentures.